Tall Perennial Plants

 If your beds are lacking height, you need tall perennial plants!
 Growing up to 2m in some cases, these striking plants create a colourful backdrop to any floral display, helping you make the most of your vertical space even in a small garden.
 Tall perennials look fantastic contrasted with green foliage, in a layered herbaceous border or in containers on their own.

-The Tallest Tall Perennials
+Tall Perennials for Borders

 Fighting plastic waste